davidbliu/Mesos-Docker/DESIGN.md

 Theseus is a command line client that allows you to create, update, and remove groups. it handles namespacing and generic scheduling processes like rolling updates.
 It also has a viewer.

+__motivation for theseus:__ marathon is not the ideal container-friendly interface for deploying and organizing dockerized applications. it has concepts of apps and tasks but doesn't explicitly support services and groups.
+Therefore, a lightweight framework on top of marathon to handle these tasks provides a robust way to manage docker containers.
+Since marathon is in flux and will soon accommodate namespacing and even scheduling tasks like rolling updates, this framework is even more crucial. instead of changing how developers interface with marathon you can simply update your framework (theseus) according to the changes in marathon. this allows you to keep the interface to your cluster the same even with changes to marathon.

 # Theory